 PAYING IN FULL

 Paying one’s credit card bill in full every month is a must.
 Credit cards charge some of the highest rates around, second only to perhaps payday loans and the black market.
-My credit card interest rate is a ridiculous 10.25%, which is high given the 10-year yield is only at 2%.
+My credit card interest rate is a ridiculous 10.25%, which is high given the 10-year yield is only at 2.37% as of June 2015.
 My primary home mortgage rate is only 3.125%, therefore it’s clear that my credit card interest rate is relatively absurd.
 The good thing is that the high rate is all the more reason to always pay the bill in full every month!

 I seldom ever look at the line-items in my credit card statement, only the total.
 If the total is under $1,500 or right around there, I’m complacent.
 If the total is much higher than $1,500, I eyeball the largest figures and figure out whether they are “one-off” or recurring and adjust my budget accordingly.
 I’ve got to change this habit with this monthly credit card series post.

 To help put things in perspective, I save 100% of each bi-weekly paycheck and about 20% of my second bi-weekly paycheck a month to target at least a 60% after tax savings rate for the year.
 There is also a potential year end bonus I’m eligible for if the world doesn’t come to an end.
 Based on this math, you can calculate what I make a month at least, and draw your own conclusions about being frugal or excessive as this series goes on.
 The online income I make is entirely separate, and would correspond with my online business corporate card.